jentery/routledgeCompanionMSDH/index.md

 # ROUTLEDGE COMPANION TO MEDIA STUDIES AND DIGITAL HUMANITIES

 Proposed as part of [Routledge Companions Series](http://www.routledge.com/books/series/ROUTCOMPS/), the *Companion to Media Studies and Digital Humanities* shares ways to argue about mediation through new media.
-It highlights how digital humanities happen beyond text, both with and about new media such as audio, film, television, videogames, databases, algorithms, and electronics.
-Across more than fifty chapters, it also underscores the social, cultural, political, and embodied dimensions of new media production.
+Containing fifty+ chapters, it highlights how digital humanities research happens beyond text, both with and about new media such as audio, film, television, videogames, databases, algorithms, and electronics.
+Anchored in arts and humanities perspectives, it also underscores the social, cultural, political, aesthetic, and embodied dimensions of new media production.

 ## AUDIENCE